 '''

 from ginga import GingaPlugin

 from ginga.misc import Widgets

 import any other modules you want here--it's a python world!

 class MyGlobalPlugin(GingaPlugin.GlobalPlugin):

 def init(self, fv):

 """

 This method is called when the plugin is loaded for the first

+'''

+'''

-time. ''fv'' is a reference to the Ginga (reference viewer) shell.
+''fv'' is a reference to the Ginga (reference viewer) shell.

+time.

 You need to call the superclass initializer and then do any local

 initialization.

-"""
+.....

 super(MyGlobalPlugin, self).init(fv)

-'''

-'''

 Your initialization here

 Create some variables to keep track of what is happening

 with which channel

 self.active = None

 Subscribe to some interesting callbacks that will inform us

 of channel events.
 You may not need these depending on what

 your plugin does

 fv.set_callback('add-channel', self.add_channel)

 fv.set_callback('delete-channel', self.delete_channel)

 fv.set_callback('active-image', self.focus_cb)

 def build_gui(self, container):

 .....

 This method is called when the plugin is invoked.
 It builds the

 GUI used by the plugin into the widget layout passed as

 ''container''.

 This method could be called several times if the plugin is opened

 and closed.
 The method may be omitted if there is no GUI for the

 plugin.

 This specific example uses the GUI widget set agnostic wrappers

 to build the GUI, but you can also just as easily use explicit

 toolkit calls here if you only want to support one widget set.

 .....

 top = Widgets.VBox()

 top.set_border_width(4)

 this is a little trick for making plugins that work either in

 a vertical or horizontal orientation.
 It returns a box container,

 a scroll widget and an orientation ('vertical', 'horizontal')

 vbox, sw, orientation = Widgets.get_oriented_box(container)

-vbox.set_border_width(4)
+vbox.set border width(4)

 vbox.set_spacing(2)

 Take a text widget to show some instructions

 self.msgFont = self.fv.getFont("sansFont", 12)

 tw = Widgets.TextArea(wrap=True, editable=False)

-tw.set_font(self.msgFont)
+tw.set_font(self.msqFont)

 self.tw = tw

 Frame for instructions and add the text widget with another

 blank widget to stretch as needed to fill emp

 fr = Widgets.Frame("Status")

 vbox2 = Widgets.VBox()

 vbox2.add widget(tw)

 vbox2.add_widget(Widgets.Label(''), stretch=1)

 fr.set_widget(vbox2)

 vbox.add_widget(fr, stretch=0)

-Add a spacer to stretch the rest of the way to the end of the

-plugin space

-spacer = Widgets.Label('')

-vbox.add_widget(spacer, stretch=1)

 '''